 Manage GCP Instant Snapshot IAM Permissions

-The gcp:compute/instantSnapshotIamMember:InstantSnapshotIamMember resource, part of the Pulumi GCP provider, grants IAM roles to individual members for Compute Engine instant snapshots without affecting other members assigned to the same role.
-This guide focuses on two capabilities: single-member role grants and time-limited access with IAM Conditions.
+The gcp:compute/instantSnapshotIamMember:InstantSnapshotIamMember resource, part of the Pulumi GCP provider, grants IAM roles to individual members for Compute Engine instant snapshots without affecting other role assignments.
+This guide focuses on three capabilities: single-member role grants, time-based IAM Conditions, and multi-member role management.

-This resource is non-authoritative, meaning it adds one member to a role without removing existing members.
-It references existing instant snapshots and requires a configured GCP project and zone.
+IAM resources for instant snapshots reference existing snapshots and require a configured GCP project and zone.
 The examples are intentionally small.
-Combine them with your own snapshot resources and access policies.
+Combine them with your own snapshot resources and identity management.

 Grant a role to a single member